srikar-narayan/Machine-Learning-Project/README.md

 Dataset

 Introduction:
 Wine is a popular drink that has been around for thousands of years.
-Many factors influence the quality of wine including acidity, residual sugar, chlorides, pH, etc. By observing these characteristics we can predict qualities of certain white wines.
+Many factors influence the quality of wine including acidity, residual sugar, chlorides and pH level.
+By observing these characteristics we can predict qualities of certain white wines.
 One example would be how grapes grown in warmer regions produce “bolder and fruitier” wines due to the grapes ripening easier in these areas.
-This results in lower acidity levels and higher sugar levels in the grape itself (in-text-1).
+This results in lower acidity levels and higher sugar levels in the grape itself (Gambetta).
 The dataset that we are using for this project is from Kaggle which calculates a quality score of Northern Portugal wine samples from 0-10 based on 11 properties.

 Problem Definition:
 With its history, comes a group of wine tasters claiming that they can tell the best wines apart from the others.
 While they do have the experience, we hope to create a machine learning model that can help beginner wine tasters choose better wines over others – without the years of experience required.